KHammerschmidt/42cursus-ft_printf/README.md

 **Requirements** </br>

-Here are the requirements:
-• Your function has to handle the following conversions: cspdiuxX%
+• The function has to handle the following conversions: cspdiuxX% </br>
-• Your function will be compared against the original printf().
+• The function will be compared against the original printf() </br>
-• You must use the command ar to create your library.
+• To create the library command ar must be used </br>
-• Don’t implement the buffer management of the original printf().
+• Don’t implement the buffer management of the original printf() </br>
-• Using the libtool command is forbidden.
+• Using the libtool command is forbidden </br>
-• Your libftprintf.a has to be created at the root of your repository.
+• Executable libftprintf.a has to be created at the root of your repository </br>
 </br>

 **Key learning points**